SAP/spartacus-docs/_pages/dev/components/carousel-component.md

 })
 ```

-To get the specific product’s data, your CMS component must inject `ProductListItemContext` for data.
+To get the specific product’s data, your CMS component must inject `ProductListItemContext` to retrieve the relevant data.